-In general no. In principle, it could be reused if no major changes are in the pipeline.
+In general no. In principle, it could be reused if no major changes were made to the pipeline.
 However there are situations in which a previously created bookkeeping directory will cause problems due to pipeline versions incompatibility.
-This is specially true if the parameters of the pipeline recipes have changed.
-In that case, please remove completely the bookkeeping directory.
+This is especially true if the parameters of the pipeline recipes have changed.
+In that case, please remove the bookkeeping directory completely.